 All tours and workshops are suited to general interest, novice and experienced photographers alike, our tours are private and personal and can be adapted to suit.

 Roy and Coreena Vieth have registered their business as a member of Think Tasmania.
-For more information, follow Shutterbug Walkabouts Tasmania on Facebook or contact Coreena and Roy Vieth by email.
-You can also visit the Shutterbug Walkabouts Tasmania website or phone (03) 6267 2952.
+For more information, follow Shutterbug Walkabouts Tasmania on Facebook or contact Coreena and Roy Vieth by phone (03) 6267 2952.
+You can also visit the Shutterbug Walkabouts Tasmania website.